perry-mitchell/mini-state-machine/README.md

  * **enter** _state_
  * **after** _transition_

 Returning a `Promise` in any of these delays the transition.
+The callbacks for before-transition and leave-state processes are called serially, which means that a failure or delay in one will affect the following callbacks (a failure meaning that they will not be called at all).
+The callbacks for enter-state and after-transition, however, are called in a parallel manner so that they do not delay or affect each other.

+The exact time at which the state is changed is between **leave-state** and **enter-state**, and once the enter-state procedure has been started it is already to late to cancel the transition.

 ## Installation